View KERSTIN LIANDER's Obituary on Boston.com and share memories

 LIANDER, Kerstin Maria Elisabet (Glimstedt) Died on November 23 at her residence in Holyoke, MA, after a long and rich life.
 Many of us were fortunate to have known her and been touched by her kindness, generosity, and often irreverent sense of humor.

-Born in ?rebro, Sweden on May 9, 1925, to Nils and Lisa Glimstedt, she completed her studies in Pharmacology in ?rebro and Stockholm.
-Kerstin married Bertil Liander in 1949, also in ?rebro, and together they lived in Stockholm, Paris, Rome, Philadelphia, Princeton, Amherst, Williamsburg and
+Born in Örebro, Sweden on May 9, 1925, to Nils and Lisa Glimstedt, she completed her studies in Pharmacology in Örebro and Stockholm.
+Kerstin married Bertil Liander in 1949, also in Örebro, and together they lived in Stockholm, Paris, Rome, Philadelphia, Princeton, Amherst, Williamsburg and

 Easthampton for 65 years.
-Their children M?rten and Catharina joined them on much of this adventure.
+Their children Mårten and Catharina joined them on much of this adventure.

 Kerstin worked as a pharmacist in Sweden, and later in the United States, she worked for the Welcome Wagon company, Danco Modern Furniture (West Hadley, MA) and then volunteered with the SHINE Program, dedicating herself to serving and helping others well into her eighties.